manserei/moviedb/README.md

 This is a custom Rails 5 exercise application for my **Ruby on Rails trainings**.
 It implements a simple **movie database** with three resources:

-- Movies
+- Movies (eg. "Star Wars")
-- Actors
+- Actors (eg. "Harrison Ford")
-- Roles, linking movies and actors together.
+- Roles, linking movies and actors together (eg. "Han Solo")

-It is intended to be a base application to expand and experiment on.
+It is intended to be a base application to expand and experiment on, making use of Ruby on Rails' most important features and including some simple specs as a starting point.

 ### Recommended reading: